dotnet/runtime/src/native/managed/README.md

 In `src/native/managed/libMyNewLibrary/src/libMyNewLibrary.csproj`:
 1. Near the top,  add `<Import Project="..\..\native-library.props" />`
 2. Near the bottom, add `<Import Project="..\..\native-library.targets" />`
-3. Define an item `@InstallRuntimeComponentDest` that has directory names relative to `artifacts/bin/<runtimeFlavor>/<os.arch.config>/` where the shared library should be installed.
+3. Define an item `@(InstallRuntimeComponentDest)` that has directory names relative to `artifacts/bin/<runtimeFlavor>/<os.arch.config>/` where the shared library should be installed.
 It's a good idea to have at least `.`:
     ```xml
       <ItemGroup>
           <InstallRuntimeComponentDest Include="." />